 How soon will the build start, and when will I be connected?

-We will be building this network over the coming 12 months.
+Construction of the network has already begun.
+We have live fibre on the A1303, which we will be extending into Bottisham in January 2022.
+We will be building-out this network from January to September 2022.
 You can choose your own installation date in consultation with our planners.
 Even if you are still in-contract with your existing provider, the time to order is now.
 When ordering simply ask for an activation date that coincides with the end of your existing contract.

-The first homes will be connected in about 6 months’ time.
+The first homes will be connected in March 2022.
 The roll-out program will then progress throughout 2022.
-The Gigabit Voucher Scheme requires us to connect all customers within one year of the voucher being issued, which means that all customers must be connected by September 2022.
+The Gigabit Voucher Scheme requires us to connect all customers within one year of the voucher being issued.
+It is our intention that most customers will be connected by September 2022.

-The Voucher Scheme that serves Bottisham and Lode will be closed for new voucher applications in a matter of days.
+The Voucher Scheme for Bottisham and Lode could be closed without notice at any time.
 Act now to secure your free installation.